Monitor, create, and manage Salesforce resources by using Azure Logic Apps

 When you add a trigger or action that connects to a service or system for the first time, the Logic App Designer prompts you to create a connection by providing the necessary information, which varies based on the connection, for example:

-- A name to use for the new connection
+The name that you want to use for the new connection

 Sign in to the Azure portal, and open your logic app in Logic App Designer, if not open already.